 - Implementing low-cost environmental changes such as providing desk fans or temperature control

-If you would like any help or advice in this area, or would like to contribute evidence to the inquiry (the closing date for which is 17th September), please get in touch with a member of the Torque Law team at firstname.lastname@example.org
+If you would like any help or advice in this area, please get in touch with a member of the Torque Law team at firstname.lastname@example.org